Shun1124/BScACS-Major-Project/README.md

 ### Test Case 4: Bypass Rollback
 1. Modify a critical registry key (e.g., **DoubleClickSpeed**).
-2. When the rollback is triggered, immediately use the **Acknowledge** option in teh UI to bypass the rollback.
+2. When the rollback is triggered, immediately use the **Acknowledge** option in the UI to bypass the rollback.
 3. Observe the registry key's value in the system after the change.

 ### Test Case 5: Settings Threshold for Non-Critical Alerts